DNA-binding domain: DNA-binding protein in genomes

 A large fraction of genes in each genome encodes DNA-binding proteins (see Table).
 However, only a rather small number of protein families are DNA-binding.
 For instance, more than 2000 of the ~20,000 human proteins are "DNA-binding", including about 750 Zinc-finger proteins.

 Types

 Helix-turn-helix

 Originally discovered in bacteria, the helix-turn-helix motif is commonly found in repressor proteins and is about 20 amino acids long.
 In eukaryotes, the homeodomain comprises 2 helices, one of which recognizes the DNA (aka recognition helix).
-They are common in proteins that regulate developmental processes (PROSITE HTH).
+They are common in proteins that regulate developmental processes.

+Helix-hairpin-helix

+The helix-hairpin-helix is found in proteins that interact with DNA in a non-sequence-specific manner.
+It consists of two anti-parallel alpha-helices connected by a short hairpin loop.
+The two alpha-helices are packed at an acute angle of ~25–50° that dictates the characteristic pattern of hydrophobicity in the sequences, while other DNA-binding structures like the helix-turn-helix motif, which is also formed by a pair of helices, can be easily distinguished by the packing of the helices at an almost right angle.

 Zinc finger

 The zinc finger domain is mostly found in eukaryotes, but some examples have been found in bacteria.
 The zinc finger domain is generally between 23 and 28 amino acids long and is stabilized by coordinating zinc ions with regularly spaced zinc-coordinating residues (either histidines or cysteines).
 The most common class of zinc finger (Cys2His2) coordinates a single zinc ion and consists of a recognition helix and a 2-strand beta-sheet.
 In transcription factors these domains are often found in arrays (usually separated by short linker sequences) and adjacent fingers are spaced at 3 basepair intervals when bound to DNA.